arimatakao/mdx/README.md

 - [X] Add check update subcommand.
 - [ ] Add self update mechanism.
 - [ ] Add search filter for `find` subcommand.
-- [ ] Add flag `random` in `info` subcommand for get information about random manga.
+- [ ] Add flag `random` in `info` subcommand to get information about random manga.
 - [ ] Add flag to `download`:
     - [ ] `last` - download latest chapter.
     - [ ] `this` - download specific chapter using link from user.
-Make download chapter get chapter link instead manga link.
+Make download chapter get the chapter link instead of the manga link.
-    - [ ] `volume` - download all chapter of specified volume.
+    - [ ] `volume` - download all chapters of specified volume.
-    - [ ] `volume-range` - download all chapter of specified volume range.
+    - [ ] `volume-range` - download all chapters of specified volume range.
     - [ ] `oneshot` - download all oneshots of manga (if available).
     - [ ] `all` - download all chapters.
     - [X] `merge` - download chapter in one file.